 The 3 arrival ports at Nusa Penida

-- Banjar Nyuh is the port close to Toyapakeh and where most of the fast boat companies arrive.
+- Banjar Nyuh is the port located near Toyapakeh, where most fast boat companies arrive.

-- Sampalan is located in the North part of the island.
+- Sampalan is located in the northern part of the island.

 - Buyuk, located next to Sampalan.
 Only some boat companies moor here.